Banner Image

 Facebook Logo

-Before diving into the article, I’d like to inform you that the research and initial analysis for this piece were conducted by Nirav Gangar, a current student in the PG In Digital Marketing & Strategy (March 2025 Batch).
+Before diving into the article, I’d like to inform you that the research and initial analysis for this piece were conducted by Nirav Gangar, a current student in the PG in Digital Marketing & Strategy (March 2025 Batch).

 If you found this helpful, feel free to reach out to Nirav to send a quick note of appreciation for his fantastic research; he’ll truly appreciate the kudos!